linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 24 Non US Equity Markets.md

 ## Rationale for Investing Outside the Home Equity Market

 Investors have a choice of investing solely in their home equity market or expanding their portfolio to include the stocks of companies outside their home market.
 For example, a French investor can invest solely in stocks of French companies and traded in the French stock market or can invest in not only French companies but also in companies trading in other European countries, Asian companies, and North American companies.
 Why do investors bother to invest outside their home equity market?
-There are several reasons for doing do.
+There are several reasons for doing so.

 The major reason that is often cited is that investing in the companies outside their home market is diversification.
 Recall our discussion in chapter 13, where we described the Markowitz efficient frontier and how that efficient frontier impacted the correlation between assets.
 The argument for investing outside the home market is that the stock market return correlations are less than one and therefore, there is the opportunity to "push out" the efficient frontier.
 "Pushing out the efficient frontier" means that a given level of expected return can be achieved at a lower level of risk.
 Economists have argued that this is a "free lunch."
 Whether they are right is an empirical question.
 Some studies support correlation levels between country stock market returns that can produce this outcome.
 However, other studies show that as the world has become more integrated, correlations have approached one, particularly during a financial crisis.